Voluntary Disclosures Program

 Complete and sign Form RC199, Voluntary Disclosures Program (VDP) - Taxpayer Agreement (available from the CRA website), or send a letter providing the equivalent information as the RC199.
 If an authorized representative will be submitting the disclosure on your behalf, they must also include a signed copy of either Form T1013, Authorizing or Cancelling a Representative, or Form RC59, Business Consent, and mail or fax it to the following CRA tax centres (depending on your residence address or, for businesses, your operating address):

-If you are a resident of, or your principal place of business (for corporations) is, the Atlantic provinces, Quebec or Ontario, please send your disclosure submissions to:
+If you are a resident of, or your principal place of business (for corporations) is, the Atlantic provinces, Quebec, Ontario, Manitoba, Saskatchewan or Alberta (the Prairie Region), Nunavut or the Northwest Territories, please send your disclosure submissions to:

 The Voluntary Disclosures Program